PandasThumb/pandasthumb.github.io/_posts/2024/2024-11-10--dembskiewert2.md

 <div align="center"><figure><img width="600px" src="/uploads/2023/Six_Grandfathers.jpg" alt="[Six grandfathers image]">
 <figcaption><div align="center">The mountain called <em>Six Grandfathers</em> by the
-Lakota people before it was renamed Mount Rushmore.<br> An image of Mount Rushmore adorns the cover of Dembski and Ewert's book, as an example of a<br/> design inference we make.
+Lakota people before it was renamed Mount<br/> Rushmore.
+An image of Mount Rushmore adorns the cover of Dembski and Ewert's book,<br/> as an example of a design inference we make.
 Does the Lakota name reflect a design inference? <em>Wikimedia, public domain</em></div></figcaption></figure></div>

 <p>&nbsp;</p>